kmatyaszek/kmatyaszek.github.io/_posts/2018-08-22-extended-wpftoolkit-propertygrid-copybutton.md

 }
 ~~~

-In this example, I create sample class Customer.
+In this example, I create sample class `Customer`.
 As you can see below property Id is read-only and others properties can be edited in `PropertyGrid`.
 Copy functionality works for both types of property read-only and not read-only.

 ~~~ csharp
 public class Customer